 So popular was he, in fact, that the studio refused to let the character die with the actor, and so the Missouri-born Sidney Toler took up the role in 1938's Charlie Chan in Honolulu.
 His Chan was slightly more acerbic than Oland's, and he was much given to ridiculing the efforts of his Number Two Son, Jimmy (or sometimes Tommy) Chan (Victor Sen Yung).
 After 11 films, Fox decided to end production of the Chan series, whereupon Toler bought the rights to the character, and proceeded to make another 11 films, with Monogram Pictures, until his death in 1947.

-In Hanna-Barbera's 1972 Animated Adaptation, The Amazing Chan and the Chan Clan, Mr. Chan was portrayed for the first time by an actor actually of Chinese descent: Keye Luke, who had played Number One Son Lee Chan in the Oland series of films, and who was later well known as "Blind Master Po" from the popular Kung Fu series of the 1970s and as Gizmo's original owner in Gremlins.
+It took the West over a quarter-century later to catch up in casting an actor actually of Chinese descent themselves, and as a voice talent at that: in Hanna-Barbera's 1972 Animated Adaptation, The Amazing Chan and the Chan Clan, Mr. Chan was portrayed by Keye Luke, who had played Number One Son Lee Chan in the Oland series of films, and who was later well known as "Blind Master Po" from the popular Kung Fu (1972) series of the 1970s and as Gizmo's original owner in Gremlins.
+To date this remains the only instance of an actual-Chinese actor playing the legacy character in Western entertainment.

 A pair of Affectionate Parodies appeared as The Return of Charlie Chan (aka Happiness Is a Warm Clue) (1973) and Charlie Chan and the Curse of the Dragon Queen (1981), in which Chan was played by Ross Martin and Peter Ustinov, respectively.
 (A Chan-based character was also played by Peter Sellers in the 1979 omnibus mystery spoof, Murder by Death.)

-In the 1990s, a number of Charlie Chan films were produced in Hong Kong by Chinese production companies.
+In the 1990s, a number of Charlie Chan films were once again produced in Hong Kong by Chinese production companies, recalling the earlier 1930s-40s Chinese emulations of the franchise.
 An Italian Chan appeared in 1983.
 There was talk in the 2000s about a screen adaptation starring Lucy Liu as the granddaughter of the famous detective, but it never came to pass.

 Charlie's legacy is complicated.
 Intended as an anti-racist character, he is often denounced as a stereotypical mockery.
 English professor Yunte Huang hopes to contextualize and celebrate Charlie's legacy in his new book about Charlie and Chang Apana.
 The real Chang was an active, athletic type who solved more illegal gambling and drug smuggling cases than murdersnote , but did have an even-paced, methodical investigative style and was amused by his cohorts nicknaming him Charlie Chan.
 He liked the films, too.note